 Can I hire a contractor to help with the situation?

 Absolutely.
-A list of private nuisance animal control firms that are specifically permitted and trained to handle resident Canada geese is located on the DNRE website at www.michigan.gov/dnr.
-Click on the Wildlife & Habitat tab then Wildlife Permits.
+A list of private nuisance animal control firms that are specifically permitted and trained to handle resident Canada geese is available here.

 Why is there a fee for Canada goose round up activities?